 My disdain for planners has been noted.
 Seeing modern atrocities sitting next to traditional masterpieces does my head in.
-And yes, I can appreciate how, in their day, those same traditional masterpieces might well have been been regarded as modern atrocities themselves, but this does little to cheer me up.
+And yes, I can appreciate how, in their day, those same traditional masterpieces might well have been regarded as modern atrocities themselves, but this does little to cheer me up.
 That said, I’m quite partial to a decent re-do.
 I like it when old buildings get a facelift.
 Not the Macedonia-style facelift where they’re built new to look old, but the genuine thing.
 I was quite keen to see what the Maltese had done with the battlements at Birgu and was genuinely impressed with how tastefully it all turned out.

 It wasn’t my first time visiting the Maltese city.
 Of all the city’s houses and archways and battlements that boast of dates from the sixteenth century, I’d earmarked a building on the harbour-front on a previous trip, one I’d planned on buying when I won the Lotto.
 I had great notions for it, and the accompanying yacht that would have certainly been a must, had the win come through.
 But I note that the American University is currently revamping it.
 I only hope they do as I had intended and keep it simple.